darabi/docker-openwrt-mariadb/README.md

 ======================
 A docker container for running  MariaDB server which extends OpenWrt x86_64

-For run you need to create a folder for storing data:
+To run you need to create a folder for storing data:
 ```
 mkdir /mariadb-data
 ```